Peerless Price: Professional career

-In spite of his successful career in college, Price still fell to the second round of the 1999 NFL Draft, where he was drafted 53rd overall by the Buffalo Bills.
+In spite of his successful career in college, Price still fell to the second round of the 1999 NFL draft, where he was drafted 53rd overall by the Buffalo Bills.
 He was the fifth wide receiver to be selected in the 1999 NFL Draft.

-Buffalo Bills
+Buffalo Bills (first stint)

-Price enjoyed his greatest success as the secondary receiver for the Buffalo Bills.
+Price enjoyed his greatest success as the secondary receiver for the Bills.
 He made his NFL debut in the Bills' 1999 regular season opener.
 He had three receptions for 51 receiving yards in the 31–14 loss to the Indianapolis Colts.
 In Week 7, against the Seattle Seahawks, he had five receptions for 106 receiving yards and a touchdown in the 26–16 loss.
 In his rookie season, he appeared in all 16 games and had 31 receptions for 393 receiving yards and three receiving touchdowns.

 In the 2000 season, Price had his best game in the regular season finale against the Seattle Seahawks with eight receptions for 132 receiving yards and a touchdown in the 42–23 victory.
 He finished the 2000 season with 52 receptions for 762 receiving yards and three receiving touchdowns in 16 games, which were all starts.

 In Week 7 of the 2001 season, Price had eight receptions for 151 receiving yards and a receiving touchdown in the 27–24 loss to the San Diego Chargers.
 In Week 10, against the Seattle Seahawks, he had ten receptions for 138 receiving yards and one receiving touchdown in the 23–20 loss.
 In the 2001 season, Price had 55 receptions for 895 receiving yards and seven receiving touchdowns in 16 games, all starts.

 In the 2002 season, he appeared in and started all 16 games.
 He had five games going over the 100-yard mark and two games with multiple receiving touchdowns.
 He caught 94 passes for 1,252 yards and nine touchdowns.
 His best game came on September 15, 2002, when he caught 13 passes for 185 yards and two touchdowns, including a 48-yard score in overtime, during a 45–39 victory against Minnesota.
 After the season, the Bills used the Franchise Tag to ensure Price stayed with the team.
-Price was given permission to seek a trade, and the Atlanta Falcons were willing to give up a first round pick in the 2003 NFL Draft for Price.
+Price was given permission to seek a trade, and the Atlanta Falcons were willing to give up a first round pick in the 2003 NFL draft for Price.
 The Bills used it to select running back Willis McGahee.